ppy/osu-wiki/news/2018-05-16-performance-updates.md

 One change was merged ([#1](https://github.com/ppy/osu-performance/pull/15)) implementing [Shoegazer](https://osu.ppy.sh/u/Shoegazer)'s proposal.

 This change aims to decrease the strain value attributed to higher star rating maps, meaning that they are generally worth less pp than they were before.
+Summarised:

+- 800k-1mil scores get a substantial buff.
+- Scores below 800k will be relatively nerfed, especially those under 700k.
+- 960-1mil scores are especially buffed.
+This is to incentivise players to achieve high accuracy (98.5%+).
+- A linear reduction of 27% to *all* PP values.

 The rationale behind these changes has been comprehensively [documented by Shoegazer](https://docs.google.com/document/d/1RJfGKcXfiiA7uMaIROzY3VF9mgexAgVsS1Ls2ADTojM/edit#) for those interested in reading into the specifics.

-On top of the changes proposed, a multiplier adjustment has been applied to bring osu!mania pp totals in line with other game modes.
-This will result in most users experiencing an overall decrease in pp of up to 50%, but rest assured that as this is applied across the board it will *not affect your global rank*.
+The linear reduction was applied to bring osu!mania pp totals in line with other game modes.
+This will result in most users experiencing an overall decrease in pp, but rest assured that as this is applied across the board it will *not affect your global rank* after recalculation.

 --------